nmattei/cmps3140/index.md

 ## Evaluation Procedures and Grading Criteria

+This course will consist of four distinct grading areas.
+Note that all point values described below for individual assignments are subject to change, the area percentages will remain the same.
+*   5% - In Class Activities and Participation
+*   20% - Written Homeworks
+*   30% - Projects
+*   20% - Midterm Exam
+*   20% - Final Exam

+**Projects.** We will be using a subset of the PAC

+**Midterm Exam:** This will be a written, close book, in class exam.
+You are allowed one **hand-written** cheat sheet, front and back, 8.5x11 inch paper.
+This will be turned in with your exam.

-**Late Work Policy:**  All work must be turned in on time unless explicit consent for outstanding circumstances is given beforehand (or in the case of illness, with a documented absence after).
+**Late Work Policy.**  All work must be turned in on time unless explicit consent for outstanding circumstances is given beforehand (or in the case of illness, with a documented absence after).
 Any late work will be penalized at **20% of the total assignment value per day up to 5 days late, after which it will not be accepted**.
 The exception to this rule is if work solutions are presented in class (as is the case with labs and quizzes).  **After the work is presented in class, no late work will be accepted.**

+**Late Tokens.** At the start of this semester you each are holding **3 late tokens** which can be redeemed at any time for programming projects only.
+Each token is worth one additional day, to use at your discretion.
+These tokens have no cash value.

 **Final Grade Policy:** The weighted average will determine your letter grade roughly as follows, +/- grades will be given for borderline cases.
 * A >= 90%